 Driven by the ferocious bass lines of Ian Rilen, the raucous bawling of lead singer Steve Lucas and a melange of screaming guitars, X played rock ‘n’ roll stripped down to the bare essentials of noise, raw power and pure energy.

-The band also had a very turbulent history.
-Original guitarist Ian Krahe died in his sleep in May 1978; the group was constantly banned from venues, subjected to regular harrassment from the local constabulary, and suffered several lineup changes – but X was persistent enough to eventually release a number of records.
+The band was constantly banned from venues, subjected to regular harassment from the local constabulary, and suffered several lineup changes – but X was persistent enough to eventually release a number of records.

 Ian Rilen had been instrumental in getting the original Rose Tattoo off the ground.
 He left that band mid-1977 just as they were establishing a formidable reputation as an influential streetwise hard rock band.